Best Crypto Options Trading Platforms October 2023

 Cons

-Bit.com separates its options trades into USD-M markets (settled in USD) and Coin-M markets (settled in the underlying coin).
-Between these two categories, the platform supports Bitcoin options in addition to ETH and BCH assets.
+BIT Crypto Exchange separates its options trades into USD-M markets (settled in USD) and Coin-M markets (settled in the underlying coin).

 The fees for the platform are low and can be even lower depending on trade volume.
 At expiry, profitable options will be executed automatically, and the profit will be credited to your account.